-Remember that the AGL Solar Savers deal offers a larger FiT of between 12c/kWh.
+Remember that the AGL Solar Savers deal offers a larger FiT of 10c/kWh for the first 14kWh/day.
 However, a higher FiT doesn’t necessarily equate to a better deal.
 In some cases, higher feed-in tariffs may be negated by increased usage rates, so be sure to compare prices carefully.

 Is solar with AGL right for me?